thunlp/SE-WRL/README.md

 The annotation information is for the four files ``SSA.c/MST.c/SAC.c/SAT.c``.
 Annotation of the common code is only included in file ``SSA.c``.

-## Revise
+## Errata

-I'm sorry that we found bugs in programs.
-We have revised them.
-The new experiment results are released on GitHub and [new version of paper](http://thunlp.org/~lzy/publications/acl2017_sememe.pdf) is given.
+We are sorry that we have found some bugs in our algorithm implementation, and have fixed them in the github version.
+The new experiment results are released on GitHub as follows and we have also updated the [paper] (http://thunlp.org/~lzy/publications/acl2017_sememe.pdf).
+The new results still confirm the general idea and conclusion of our paper.

 #### Word Similarity